warlockBC5000/ITN106-FALL2023/OS_Concepts.md

 Processes, Threads, scheduling, memory management, inter-process communication, synchronization, I/O management, virtualization, remote procedure calls

-Sure, let's break down the scenario of visiting Canvas and logging in using Google Chrome on Windows 11 in terms of the various computer science concepts you mentioned:

 1. **Processes**:
    - When you open Google Chrome, it initiates a new process.
 Each process in an operating system represents an independent program execution with its own memory space.